 2.3.4 Shorten the developmental course sequence in ESL so that students can complete transfer-level English within three years.
 Vice President, Academic Services; Dean, Language Arts; English as a Second Language faculty The Math Department developed two new courses, Modern Math and College Algebra, providing students more options beyond Statistics and Algebra for STEM majors.
 2018-2019: ESL has begun the revision of their course sequence, with a new course effective Fall 2019.
 Additional sequence revisions are planned for implementation in Fall 2020, as the chancellor's office has not yet released guidelines for AB705 implementation for ESL.
-2019-2020: Guidance has just come out on ESL guided self- placement.
+2019-2020: Guidance has just come out on ESL guided self-placement.
 Faculty, administrators and staff are working on curriculum and placement for implementation by Fall 2021.
-2020-2021: The faculty has developed guided self-placement procedures and materials and will initiate use of those in Summer 2021.
-End of Cycle: This action has not been completed.
+2020-2021: The faculty has developed guided self-placement procedures and materials and will initiate use of those in End of Cycle: This action has not been completed.
 ESL faculty will continue to review their course sequence for additional revisions that were delayed due to the pandemic.
 ESL had their implementation deadline extended by the Chancellor's Office.
 In order to meet ESL's new deadline, ongoing training in curriculum, pedagogy, assessment, and data evaluation is necessary.
-2.3.5 Train faculty in accelerated instruction.
-Faculty Enrichment Committee; Academic Deans; Division Chairs, Language Arts and Math/Science 2018-2019: Faculty in English, Math, and ESL participated in training sessions.
-The Faculty Enrichment Committee and AB 705 leads sponsored and coordinated a COS campus-wide End of Cycle: As a result of the dedicated accelerated training efforts, English and Math have fully implemented AB 705 and data is being actively collected and
+2.3.5 Train faculty in accelerated Faculty Enrichment Summer 2021.
+2018-2019: Faculty in English, End of Cycle: As a result of instruction.
+Committee; Math, and ESL participated in the dedicated accelerated Academic Deans; training sessions.
+The Faculty training efforts, English and Division Chairs, Enrichment Committee and AB Math have fully implemented Language Arts and 705 leads sponsored and AB 705 and data is being Math/Science coordinated a COS campus-wide actively collected and information and discussion session on AB 705 and acceleration pedagogy.
+They also coordinated and hosted multiple sessions on acceleration theory and practice for both English and Math faculty.
+Other ongoing work includes the Reading and Writing Across the Curriculum Workgroup coordinated by the AB 705 leads, as well as regular meetings of Math and English faculty to discuss acceleration pedagogy and scholarship.